This is the main blog page of the vinceunlimited website.

 In blogs the latest articles are at the head of the page, with older posts appearing below in reverse date order.
 And so it will be on this page.

-At present the vinceunlimited website is being re-mastered with the all the oldest posts from 2005/6 being added first, along with a smattering of newer ones from 2017 onwards.
+At present the vinceunlimited website is being re-mastered with the all the oldest posts from 2005 to 2009 having been added first, along with a smattering of newer ones from 2017 onwards.

 The idea of a blog page on the website first appeared as an update to Version 2.01 on 25 Aug 2005